fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

       - For each clients do SimulationOperation.
 After the operations, the controller waits for 500 ms, to let the clients do their operations automatically for 500ms.
 In this 500ms, there will be enough instances of tweets, subscribes, login/logout and so on to be observed (for testing convenience, we set the waiting time to be 500ms.
 It can be set longer to get more experiment data as you would like).
 The waiting time of the controller longer, the tweets and operation numbers larger.
       - Stop the simulation.
     - When receiving "StatisticsStatusResult", output the result to file "output/statistics.txt".
 Before doing this, all clients have run for 500ms (you can set this running time as you like) and then stopped.
+   - In Random Controller Actor there are system tests, which are not the project functionality realization.
+These tests are listed below with some clarification.
+   - When receiving "RegisterTest", give all client in clients list the RegisterOperation.
+   - When receiving "LoginLogoutTest", doing the belowing operations with asynchronization:
+      - give a random number in range [1, 9].
+If the number between [1, 7], change the "Login" and "Logout" status.
+Possibility = 7/9
+      - sleep for 5000ms after a loop of operation for all clients.
+   - When receiving "ClientPostTest", choose a random client starA and a random client starB.
+For all clients do SubscribeOperation to starA.
+StarA do PostTweetOperation with false while starB with true.
+   - When receiving "QueryTest", for starA and starB do SubscribeOperations for all clients.
+All clients will start a new QueryFollowOperation.

 - Print Actor:
   - Print the actor path.